US lists Houthis as terrorists, rebels hit another US-operated ship

-LONDON/WASHINGTON/DAVOS - The US on Jan 17 returned the Yemen-based Houthi rebels to a list of terrorist groups, as the militants claimed their second attack this week on a US operated vessel in the Red Sea region.
+LONDON/WASHINGTON/DAVOS, Switzerland -The U.S. on Wednesday returned the Yemen-based Houthi rebels to a list of terrorist groups, as the militants claimed their second attack this week on a U.S. operated vessel in the Red Sea region.

 Attacks by the Iran-allied Houthi militia on ships in the region since November have slowed trade between Asia and Europe and alarmed major powers - an escalation of the more than three-month-old war between Israel and Palestinian Hamas militants in Gaza.

-In a sign it remains undeterred, the Houthi movement on Jan 17 said it made a “direct hit” with missiles on the US Genco Picardy bulk carrier.
+In a sign it remains undeterred, the Houthi movement on Wednesday said it made a "direct hit" with missiles on the U.S. Genco Picardy bulk carrier.

 Genco said there were no injuries to crew and the ship suffered limited damage to its gangway and was on a course out of the area.